hubmapconsortium/portal-ui/compose/README.md

 ### Local dev deployment

+First, confirm that nothing is already running on http://localhost:5000/.

 You'll need a configuration file in place at `context/instance/app.conf`:
 Globus access requires a secret key, so this is not checked in:
 Instead ask another developer to share theirs.